Presto Geosystems Menu

 The definition of creep deformation is “the tendency of a solid material to move slowly or deform permanently under the influence of mechanical stress.”

-This potential failure mode is something that creates fear and uncertainty with all designers where the possibility of creep factors exist.
+This potential failure mode creates fear and uncertainty among designers wherever the possibility of creep factors exists.
 Yes, creep can occur in almost all materials including plastics, metals, and concrete.
 In cases such as bridge and building design, it is important to properly understand creep factors and account for creep in engineering calculations.
 However, in the case of designing with geocells for load support, creep factors have no relevance.

 What causes creep?

-In order for creep to occur, two factors must occur:
+In order for creep to occur, two factors must be present:

 The second required factor for creep to occur is an ability to undergo sustained deformation of the material.
-When a polymer has a load applied, the molecules of the material start to pull apart and stretch which leads to elongation of the material in one direction and typically a thinning of the material’s thickness.
+When a polymer has a load applied, the molecules of the material start to pull apart and stretch.
+This leads to elongation of the material in one direction and typically results in a thinning of the material’s thickness.

 Creep not a factor in load support